utoprey/utoprey/README.md

 This is Kathy, a PhD student in Computer Science.

-- 🧠 I am studying generative modeling for neuroimaging health.
+- 🧠 I am studying generative modeling for neuroimaging data.
 - 🤓 I am open to research discussions and potential collaborations, feel free to reach out to me.